 "an umbrella term encompassing all marketing formats involve the creation and sharing of content in order to attract, acquire and engage clearly defined and understood current and potential consumer bases with the objective of driving profitable customer action"

 So basically giving your knowledge away for free helps you attract customers.
 I write this blog for many reasons including that I enjoy writing about tech and social media and it's a way of noting down my ideas and thoughts.
 However it's a way of me (at least hopefully) showing that I know what I am talking about and with the aim that businesses and individuals will ask me to find a solution to a problem they have.

 So, you understand the power of content marketing and lead generation, and (if you've been working at marketing your business online) you may be a keen LinkedIn or Twitter user.

 I've already mentioned the most famous and popular slide and document hosting and sharing service, SlideShare which was launched back in October 2006.
 The San Francisco company, run by Rashmi Sinha was recently acquired by business social networking giant, LinkedIn for around $118 Million.

 Back in April 2007 a new document sharing service called called edocr was launched 5,000 miles away in Manchester, UK by businessman and entrepreneur Manoj Ranaweera.

-Anyone who knows Manoj Ranaweera can't help to be impressed with his focus and sheer determination and inability to give up.
-The past 5 years of hard work is starting to pay off with edocr doubling its user base in the space of 6 months.
+Anyone who knows Manoj Ranaweera can't help to be impressed with his focus and sheer determination, and inability to give up.
+The past five years of hard work is starting to pay off, with edocr doubling its user base in the space of 6 months.
 As I write, they have almost 55,000 users and won several awards and positive reviews.
 Their aim is to grow to over 100,000 in the short term.
-Manoj says part of this growth is down to moving things in-house, improved performance and integration with 3rd party apps.
+Manoj says part of this growth is down to moving things in-house, improving performance and integrating with 3rd party apps.
 There is also a constant push to innovate.

 Interview with the CEO of edocr